The Netherlands subsidise EV charging stations for commercial vehicles

 ‘SPRILA’ grants can also be used to subsidise the construction of stationary energy storage systems in conjunction with the charging infrastructure.
 These batteries can relieve the load on the grid connection and ensure better utilisation of renewable energies.
 Advice on setting up the charging infrastructure is also subsidised.

-From 1 October, applications will also be accepted for a second funding programme called ‘Subsidy Scheme for Public Charging Infrastructure for Heavy Transport (SPULA).’
-It has a budget of 15 million euros, earmarked for public charging infrastructure for heavy goods vehicles.
+Applications will also be accepted for a second funding programme, ‘Subsidy Scheme for Public Charging Infrastructure for Heavy Transport (SPULA), ‘ which will be launched on 1 October.
+This programme has a budget of 15 million euros earmarked for public charging infrastructure for heavy goods vehicles.

 The ‘SPULA’ programme is reserved for charge point operators to establish a nationwide network of charging stations for heavy electric vehicles.
 If there is room for heavy-duty commercial vehicles to plug in, new locations and the expansion of existing sites can be subsidised.
 The aim is to help meet the charging infrastructure needs of the freight and logistics sector.